 Overtime compensation is paid to all employees in accordance with labor law act.
 Unless otherwise required by law, overtime pay shall be calculated based on actual hours worked and at the rate of one-and-one-half (1.5) times the basic remuneration.
 Time off on sick leave, vacation leave, or any leave of absence will not be considered hours worked for purposes of performance overtime calculations.

 Overtime is paid only when an employee works over 48 hours in his/her workweek.
-They will not be paid overtime for hours in excess of 8 hours per day, or for work on Saturdays, holidays, or regular days of rest, if the 48-hour requirement has not been met.
+They will not be paid overtime for hours in excess of 4 hours per day, or for work on Saturdays, holidays, or regular days of rest, if the 48-hour requirement has not been met.
+The over time is paid on the basis of the job roles and on the occasional basis.

 Lost Cheque